sungheeyun/sungheeyun.github.io/_posts/2025-01-01-PST - Family Trip to NY @ Dec-2024.markdown

 Ghayoung, Beth, and I embarked on a memorable journey to New York to visit my sister, Jisun, her husband, Steve, and their kids, Lucy and Liam.
 Our hearts were filled with anticipation as we looked forward to creating lasting memories together.

-Our real adventure began on Saturday with an exploration of modern art at the Museum of Modern Art (MoMA), where we marveled at the creative genius on display.
+Our real adventure began on Saturday with an exploration of modern art at <a href="https://maps.app.goo.gl/5aA7XkQe9jzRyszRA">the Museum of Modern Art (MoMA)</a>, where we marveled at the creative genius on display.
-Later that day we were spellbound by the enchanting performances of the String Orchestra at Carnegie Hall.
+Later that day we were spellbound by the enchanting performances of <a href="https://www.carnegiehall.org/Calendar/2024/12/28/New-York-String-Orchestra-0800PM">the String Orchestra</a> at <a href="https://maps.app.goo.gl/ELM6C2WW8xx41k4V6">Carnegie Hall</a>.
 The music resonated deeply within us, setting a harmonious tone for the rest of our trip.

 <div class="img-container">